txemi/vagrant_ansible_tester/README.md

 Usage:

-call this python script from vagrant dir and it will print an usable inventory for vagrant
+call this python script from vagrant dir and it will print an usable inventory for ansible